LearnChemE

 Gas-Phase Chemical Equilibrium: Interactive Simulations

-These simulations were prepared using Mathematica.
-Download the free Wolfram player, and then download the simulation CDF file (link given below or click on figure to download).
+These simulations run in your browser.
 Try to predict the behavior when a parameter changes before using a slider to change that parameter.
 For these simulations, screencasts are provided to explain how to use them.

 Try to answer these questions before determining the answer with the simulation.
 We suggest that you write down the reasons for your answers.